More LGBTQ couples can access Social Security survivor benefits. The challenge is getting the word out.

 The SSA now allows LGBTQ individuals to receive survivor benefits if they can show they were in a committed relationship and would have married if possible, as well as those who were married for less than nine months before one spouse died.

-“It’s truly impossible to overstate the significance of these recent developments that have unlocked the pathway to benefits, both in terms of the number of people affected, and how profoundly it impacts each person,” Peter Renn, a lawyer with Lambda Legal, said.
+“It’s truly impossible to overstate the significance of these recent developments that have unlocked the pathway to benefits, both in terms of the number of people affected, and how profoundly it impacts each person,” said Peter Renn, a lawyer with Lambda Legal.

 More than 60 million Americans receive Social Security benefits, and just under 10 percent, or about 6 million, receive survivor benefits.
 Until this year, Renn said, LGBTQ people who contributed part of their paycheck to the pot weren’t getting anything back in terms of survivor benefits — simply because of their sexual identity.